mikeAdamss/tidychef/README.md

 Tidychef is directly inspired by the python package [databaker](https://github.com/sensiblecodeio/databaker) created by [The Sensible Code Company](https://sensiblecode.io/) in partnership with the United Kingdoms [Office For National Statistics](https://www.ons.gov.uk/).

-While I liked [databaker](https://github.com/sensiblecodeio/databaker) and successfully worked with it on multiple ETL projects over the course of almost a decade, this software should be considered the culmination of that work and the lessons learned from that time.
+While I liked [databaker](https://github.com/sensiblecodeio/databaker) and successfully worked with it on multiple ETL projects over the course of almost a decade.
+I do consider this software the culmination of that work and the lessons learned from that time.

+## Get Involved

+Please raise issues (or ideas as issues) freely on this repo.

+If you'd like to get involved more directly then please see [contbributing](./docs/CONTRIBUTING.md) guidance.